RebelGuy/chat-mate/readme.md

-At the moment, the main project in `chat-mate` is `./projects/server`.
-It communicates with YouTube, the Minecraft client, and the database.

-A work-in-progress is the `./projects/studio` project.
-It is a web interface to manage some data within the database and view account information.
+ChatMate is a helper tool for livestreamers and viewers.
+It consists of three main parts:
+- Server (`./projects/server`): Node.js express app that runs the core logic for ChatMate and directly interacts with YouTube, Twitch, and the database.azurewebsites.net/).
+- Studio (`./projects/studio`): React web interface for managing streamer and viewer data.
 It communicates with the server endpoints.
+- Client ([`chat-mate-client`](https://github.com/RebelGuy/chat-mate-client)): Minecraft 1.8.9 mod for viewing and managing livestreams and viewers.
+Contains additional streamer tools that do not communicate with the server.

+Other projects in this repo:
+- Masterchat (`./projects/masterchat`): A fork of [Masterchat](https://github.com/sigvt/masterchat/) (apparently discontinued) which allows access to YouTube livestream data without using the API.
+The forked version has some tweaks and fixes to make it a better fit for ChatMate.
+- API Models (`./projects/api-models`): Contains the schema definition of each of the Server's API endpoints.
+Further, it defines all Public Objects, which are serialisable data objects used by the API endpoints.
+- Shared (`./projects/shared`): General code that is used by both the Server and Studio projects.

+For more info about each project, refer to the project's Readme file.

+## Running ChatMate locally

-To get things running, ensure Node 18 is installed* (recommend [nvm](https://github.com/nvm-sh/nvm), and a global version of yarn exists (`npm install --global yarn`).
-If running `yarn --version` fails, run PowerShell as an administrator and execute the command `Set-ExecutionPolicy Unrestricted`.
-Note that packages should be added using `yarn add <packageName> [--dev]` **in their respective workspace**.
+To get things running, ensure Node 18 is installed* (recommend [nvm](https://github.com/nvm-sh/nvm)), and a global version of yarn exists (`npm install --global yarn`).
+If `yarn --version` fails, run PowerShell as an administrator and execute the command `Set-ExecutionPolicy Unrestricted`.
+New packages should be added either using `yarn add <packageName> [--dev]` in their respective workspace or, to avoid changing the formatting in the `package.json`'s scripts, manually added to the `dependencies` object.

 *If updating the Node version, please make sure to also update the Azure environment.